 Moncler maintains constant and continual control over its third-party manufacturers in order to ensure there is full compliance, among other things, with labour laws and environmental laws and with the principles of Moncler's Code of Ethics and Code of Conduct for Suppliers.
-Moncler performs audits at these third-party manufacturers and at their sub-suppliers.
-The risk cannot be excluded, however, that any one of these might not fully comply with the agreements entered into with Moncler in terms of quality, timely delivery and compliance with applicable regulations.
+Moncler performs audits at these third-party manufacturers and at their lead to a shortage of supply resulting in an increase in costs that could have a negative impact on the financial results of the Group.